Viellard-Migeon et Cie

 Viellard Migeon & Compagnie is a French manufacturer of the steel products, especially for fishermen.
-The company history dates back to 1676, it is owned and managed by the Viellard family for more than 200 years.
+The company history dates back to 1796, it is owned and managed by the Viellard family for more than 200 years.
 Due to its longevity it is a part the Henokiens association.

+History

+In 1796, Jean-Nicolas Viellard and his son created a metalworks workshop.
+Jean-Nicolas' grandson, Juvénal Viellard (1803-1886), married Laure Migeon (1813-1900) in 1835 and became a partner in her father's business.
+In 1874, Juvénal et Laure took full control over the Migeon family business.

 The company is well known for its angling equipment.